Statement on Modern Slavery

-This is Forth Ports Limited’s statement on slavery and human trafficking in accordance with the Modern Slavery Act 2015 (the “Act”).
+This statement is made pursuant to section 54(6) of the Modern Slavery Act 2015 (the “Act”) and constitutes the Group’s slavery and human trafficking statement for the financial year ending on 31 December 2018.
 Forth Ports fully supports the aims of the Act and is committed to tackling slavery and human trafficking where it can.

 Forth Ports Limited is the parent company of the Forth Ports Group (the “Group”).
 The Group owns and operates eight commercial ports on the Firth of Forth, the Firth of Tay and the Thames: Tilbury (London), Grangemouth, Dundee, Leith (Edinburgh), Rosyth, Methil, Burntisland, Kirkcaldy.
 We offer businesses a wide range of port-related services and help connect the UK with Europe and the rest of the world.
 We offer handling and logistic-related services to customers who are looking for solutions to move goods and provide warehousing and storage facilities.
 The Group also has extensive property interests associated with these locations.
 Within and around the Firths of Forth and Tay, we manage and operate an area of 280 square miles of navigable waters, including two specialised marine terminals for oil and gas export.
 We deliver ship handling, pilotage, navigation, conservancy and towage services.